r-mouland/starter-academic/content/publication/1911.11504/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of High Energy Physics* **06** (2019) 130"
+publication: "*Journal of High Energy Physics* **04** (2020) 129"
 publication_short: ""

-abstract: We describe a general process where a non-Lorentzian rescaling of a supersymmetric field theory leads to a scale-invariant fixed point action without Lorentz invariance but where the supersymmetry is preserved or even enhanced.
-We apply this procedure to five-dimensional maximally supersymmetric super-Yang-Mills, leading to a field theory with 24 super(conformal) symmetries.
-We also apply this procedure to the BLG model with 32 super(conformal) symmetries and ABJM models with 24 super(conformal) symmetries.
+abstract: Recently, a class of non-Lorentzian supersymmetric Lagrangian field theories was considered, in some cases describing M-theory brane configurations, but more generally found as fixed points of non-Lorentzian RG flows induced upon Lorentzian theories.
+In this paper, we demonstrate how the dynamics of such theories can be reduced to motion on the supersymmetric moduli space of BPS solitons of the parent theory.
+We focus first on the $\mathcal{N}=(1,1)$ $\\sigma$-model in $(1+1)$-dimensions with potential, where we produce a supersymmetric extension to the standard geodesic approximation for slow kink motion.
+We then revisit the $(4+1)$-dimensional Yang-Mills-like theory with 24 supercharges describing a null compactification of M5-branes.
+We show that the theory reduces to a $\\sigma$-model on instanton moduli space, extended by couplings to additional fields from the parent theory, and possessing $(8+8)$ super(conformal) symmetries along with 8 further fermionic shift symmetries.
+We derive this model explicitly for the single $SU(2)$ instanton.

 # Summary.
 An optional shortened abstract.
 summary: